11 Different Types of Docile Chicken Breeds

 Buff Orpingtons were bred in England during the 19th century.
 They come in two color varieties: buff or red-brown and light golden-brown.

-They can make excellent pets because they are so easy to handle and have lovely layers of eggs that are white and brown in coloration.
+They can make excellent pets because they are so easy to handle and have lovely layers of white and brown eggs.

 They do take an extra long time to reach maturity, though.
-If you’re looking for docile chicken breeds that lay plenty of eggs, this is the breed for you!
+If you’re looking for docile chicken breeds that lay plenty of eggs, this breed is for you!

 2. Australorp